Danville Schools: Elementary consolidation

 The school district formerly had three elementary schools, however at the start of the 2018/19 school year a primary school, and an intermediate school opened.
 Talks of this had been going on since the 1990s, however the plans had fallen through.
 During a board meeting in the 2013/14 school year, the plans were restored, as the board decided to consolidate their elementary schools into a primary and intermediate school.
 They picked Edna L. Toliver Elementary School to host the intermediate grades because it was the biggest elementary school.
 Construction to add on and renovate the school began in the spring of 2016 and was completed in the summer of 2018.
 Jennie Rogers Elementary and Mary G. Hogsett Elementary remained as candidates to host the primary school.
 This sparked a debate about which school would be a better host for the primary school.
 After much consideration in the fall of 2017, Mary G. Hogsett was selected to host the primary school.
-This meant that the Board of Education would move into the Jennie Rodgers building.
+This meant that the Board of Education would move into the Jennie Rogers building.
 Jennie Rogers Elementary School closed in May 2018, after being open for 53 years.
 However Hogsett needed renovations to suit primary students.
-The renovations would last a little over a year, so the Jennie Rodgers building served as Mary G. Hogsett Primary School for the 2018/19 school year.
-Originally, Jennie Rodgers was to be Danville School's new central office, but over the 2018/19 school year, the school district bought the American National University campus building, right beside Danville High School.
+The renovations would last a little over a year, so the Jennie Rogers building served as Mary G. Hogsett Primary School for the 2018/19 school year.
+Originally, Jennie Rogers was to be Danville Schools' new central office, but over the 2018/19 school year, the school district bought the American National University campus building, right beside Danville High School.
 Over the summer of 2019, this building was renovated as the district's new central office.
-The Jennie Rogers building is currently used for storage.
 Later that summer, Mary G. Hogsett reopened as the primary school.
+The Jennie Rogers building is now a community center.